Sex Frequency Calculator

 So let's have a fun and honest conversation about sex and how to make the most of it.
 Also, while we're at it, let's find out how you rank amongst other Americans in sex frequency!

 Why are we obsessed with sex in the modern times?

 Valentine's day has very intersting pagan origins: the Roman Lupercalia.
 Then, people would seek fertility by whipping women with pieces of skin from sacrificed animals.
 They would also partake in a crude version of the modern 'First Dates'...

 Today Valentine's Day is just the celebration of romantic love (without dead animals or whipped women).
 It's a time for cuddles and gifts, for laughter and sex, for anything that makes you be together and stay in love.

 Love is truly powerful and empowering feeling.
 But love can die down.
 Long-lasting, successful relationships don't just happen, need to be nourished and taken care of.
-Some of the best ways, according to many experts, are activities like working out or cooking together.
+Some of the best ways,, are activities like working out or cooking together.

 And we're not talking only about going out on Valentine's Day.
 The balance between self-development and being part of something bigger than yourself could also be the key to a better relationship.
 Amongst other benefits, it helps keep the "spark" alive in long term relationships, which gives way to many other benefits.
 For example, increased levels of attraction lead to more and better sex.

 Frequent good sex might sound like something primitive and frivolous.
 However, not only does it prevent most of the cheating situations, but is also linked with improved well-being in healthier couples.
 And, let's face it!
 It is a difficult topic to talk about but is crucial to understand our behaviors, relationships, and history as human animals.

 Sex is mostly taboo, which prevents it from being seen as a healthy way to intimately relate to others.
 Many think that there is a modern fixation with sex and long for past times where "not everything was about sex".